howerj/liblisp/liblisp.md

 It should be possible to run multiple instances of the interpreter in the same address space, this requires no implicit or hidden state in the interpreter design, which impedes multiple instances running at once.
+There is currently no hidden and implicit state within the interpreter.

 * Used as a generic utility library

 The library includes routines that might be useful in other programs that it could have chosen not to expose, mostly relating to I/O and strings.

-Most of these goals have been met, although there is some implicit state which is regrettable.
-The implicit state comes from signal handler for SIGINT, this signal handler is used in the REPL function that has been provided.

-It is unlikely that a user of this library would want to instantiate two instances of that REPL within the same program, it would far easier to simply run two instances of the program.

 <div id='Documentation'/>
 ## Documentation